• Skip to main content

 • Letting the capon rest for a few minutes after it comes out of the oven will help the juices redistribute throughout the meat, resulting in a juicier and more flavorful bird.

-Wide image showing roast capon with potatoes on a platter.
+Wide image of roast Capon chicken on a cutting board.

 🥡 Storing & Reheating